-Peru: Gender ideology influences 2017 national curriculum
+Christianity in Peru: Gender ideology influences 2017 national curriculum

 As reported by Noticia Cristiana on 10 February 2017, various Christian groups have organized themselves collectively to oppose the new national curriculum for schools.
 Peru 21 reported on 31 January 2017, that a lawsuit has even been filed against the Peruvian government.
 The Ministry of Education has introduced a new national educational model focusing on gender equality, starting 1 January 2017.
 According to Peru 21 reporting on 5 December 2016, the government denies accusations that this new focus violates the right of parents to educate their children according to their religious beliefs.

 Rossana Ramirez, working for World Watch Research, explains: “Parents of schoolchildren are standing up against the creeping introduction of gender ideology into the classrooms.
 The current Peruvian government, which took power in 2016, has been steadily bringing a new secular wind into the country which has affected Christian values in particular, as can be seen in reports by America TV (29 September 2016) and Pareja Reales (13 September 2016).
 La Republica reported on 23 August 2016 how politicians have also been ridiculing religious leaders.
 This all indicates a growing secular intolerance in the country.”